Table of Contents

 What Is Data Sovereignty?

-Data sovereignty refers to the principle that data generated within a country’s borders is subject to its laws and governance structures.
-This means that governments, organizations, and individuals have control over how their data is collected, stored, processed, and shared.
+Data sovereignty is the principle that data created within a country’s borders is subject to that country’s laws and regulatory frameworks.
+It ensures that governments, organizations, and individuals have authority over how data is collected, stored, processed, and shared.

-With the growth of cloud computing, businesses are increasingly storing data across multiple jurisdictions, raising concerns about who controls and protects that data.
-Countries are responding with stricter regulations to ensure that data remains under national jurisdiction.
-These regulations aim to protect national security, privacy, and economic interests.
-Examples of such laws include the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the U.S., and the Clarifying Lawful Overseas Use of Data (CLOUD) Act, which addresses law enforcement access to data across borders.
+Notable examples include the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the United States, and the Clarifying Lawful Overseas Use of Data (CLOUD) Act, which regulates how law enforcement can access data stored abroad.

 Difference Between Data Sovereignty, Data Localization, Data Residency